Centre for European and International Studies Research

 - Qualifications: BSc (Hons) Politics and History, MSc International Relations (Research) (Distinction), PhD International Relations, Fellow of the Higher Education Academy

 - Role Title: Senior Lecturer in International Political Economy

 - Address: Milldam, Burnaby Road, Portsmouth PO1 3AS

 - Department: School of Social, Historical and Literary Studies

 - Faculty: Faculty of Humanities and Social Sciences

-Melita Lazell is a Lecturer in International Political Economy.
+Melita Lazell is Senior Lecturer in International Political Economy.
 She gained a distinction for her ESRC funded MSc in International Relations (Research) at the University of Southampton, before undertaking an ESRC funded PhD in International Relations at the same institution.
 Melita has held teaching positions at the University of Southampton and University College London, and worked for a European International Development NGO, before joining the department in 2014.

 Melita is interested in the political economy of International Development, with a particular focus on the Securitization of International Development, specifically the way in which securitization is reflected in development discourse and the extent to which securitization is reflected in development programming and aid distribution.

 - International Development Studies and Security Issues